-Note: We’ll be gradually uploading chapters of the book for online reading.
+We’re also gradually uploading chapters of the book for online reading in web format.
 Those already uploaded are underlined below and can be accessed by clicking on their titles.

 How this book came about.

 Part One – The Evolution of the “theory”